 Want to become more efficient using Excel?
 Let me show you the best keyboard shortcuts in Excel.
 Anyone who has ever attended training with me, or even anyone who has read my other “shortcut key” posts, should know that I am a big fan of shortcuts.
 Anything that can improve efficiency and workflow is a good thing in my books.
 Because I often multi-task on the computer, I tend to use many of these shortcut keys on a very regular basis.

 If you plan to start using keyboard shortcuts, start small.
 Don’t try to memorise them all in one go.
 Break them down into a hand full of the shortcuts you think you will use most often.
 Once you have those locked into memory then identify the next group and continue until you have mastered shortcuts like a pro!

 Below is a list of my favourite shortcuts to use in Microsoft Excel.
-Don’t worry about writing these ones down, you can download the whole list in PDF format at the bottom of this post.
+Don’t worry about writing these ones down, you can receive a PDF copy of all keyboard shortcut lists at the bottom of this post.